kamilburda/batcher/dev/sections/Customization.md

 For Export Layers, this procedure performs renaming on top of the entry next to `Name`.

-Additionally, this procedure allows customizing whether to rename both layers and folders (by checking `Rename folders`, or `Rename layer groups` in Edit Layers) or rename folders only (by checking `Rename folders`/`Rename layer groups` and unchecking `Rename layers`).
+Additionally, this procedure allows customizing whether to rename both layers and folders (by checking `Rename folders`, or `Rename group layers` in Edit Layers) or rename folders only (by checking `Rename folders`/`Rename group layers` and unchecking `Rename layers`).

 **Scale**